-Recall that LG Display’s Vice President, Cao Zhouwan had recently persisted visiting overseas, especially European countries for business trips.
+Recall that LG Display’s Vice President, Cao Zhouwan, had recently persisted in visiting overseas, especially in European countries, for business trips.
 It is believed that with these trips, he is pushing the LG Display, T-OLED, transparent organic light emitting semiconductor technology to the markets.

 The T-OLED panels from LG Display are used as both windows and displays for projecting advertisements and other information.
 LG introduced these panels two and a half years ago, and it has since been tested on subways and tourist trains in a number of Chinese and Japanese cities, with the company hoping to broaden its market uses.

 These T- OLED panels can display news and weather information, as well as information on transportation and travel websites, in addition to providing a new service for marketers.
-Passengers will soon be able to watch movies and sporting events, according to LG.
+According to LG, passengers will soon be able to watch movies and sporting events.

 At the moment, the company’s focus is on Europe.
 Europe is a potentially big market due to its extensive and complex railway network.

 For the first time in September, LG Display and Gauzy, an Israeli smart glass technology startup, collaborated to display T-OLED at the 2021 International Auto Show (IAA) in Munich.